LF-digitala-kanaler/LFDS/content/components/web/button-and-links/links.md

 ---
 template: ComponentPage
 title: Links
-intro: Links are used when we want to guide the user away from the current page, as we expect them to want information which isn't part of the current flow.
+intro: Links are used when we want to guide the user to another location (usually another page).
+The link text should clearly describe what the link leads to.
-description: Links are used when we want to guide the user away from the current page, as we expect them to want information which isn't part of the current flow.
+description: "Links are used when we want to guide the user to another location (usually another page). "
 previewImage: /img/link-primary.svg
 category: Button and Links
 componentsNavigation: